adversecreativesofficial-source/adversecreativesweb/src/content/pages/index.md

   title: "Make Your Brand Unmissable."
   subtitle: "No scrolling.
 No skipping.
 Just visibility that works."
   ctaButtons:
-    - text: "CONTACT US"
+    - text: "Connect with Us"
       link: "https://wa.me/+919188232874?text=Hello%20I%20would%20love%20to%20know%20more%20about%20Adverse"
       variant: "primary"
-    - text: "REQUEST A DEMO"
+    - text: "Secure Your Spot"
       link: "https://wa.me/+919188232874?text=Hello%20I%20would%20love%20to%20know%20more%20about%20Adverse"
       variant: "secondary"
   companyName: "AdVerse"